EA Configuration Guide

 Level Structure: The EA organizes pyramid trades into price-based "levels."
 Each level represents a specific price zone where trades can be opened, with Level 0 being your initial entry.

-Example: With Level Size = 10 pips and Level Size Multiplier = 1.5:
+Example: With Level Size = 10 Pips and Level Size Multiplier = 1.5:

 Level 0: Initial entry at any price

-Level 1: 10 pips away from initial entry
+Level 1: 10 Pips away from initial entry

-Level 2: 15 pips away from Level 1 (10 × 1.5)
+Level 2: 15 Pips away from Level 1 (10 × 1.5)

-Level 3: 22.5 pips away from Level 2 (15 × 1.5)
+Level 3: 22.5 Pips away from Level 2 (15 × 1.5)

 Position Sizing per Level: Lot Size Multiplier increases trade sizes for higher levels.
 With a 2.0 multiplier, Level 1 trades are twice the size of Level 0.
 When "Multiply All Level Trades" is enabled, all trades within the same level use the increased lot size.